hohmlearning/Semantic_Segmentation/README.md

 ## Summary
 The study advances catalyst analysis by applying semantic segmentation to TEM images using a U-Net architecture with SE-ResNet34 encoder, addressing the challenges of limited and imbalanced data.
 The method shows the potential of deep learning for broader application in material science and process engineering.

+## Acknowledgement
+The training and testing of the neural network were performed on the bwUniCluster (2.0).
+The author acknowledges support from the state of Baden-Württemberg through bwHPC.
+Furthermore, the author is very grateful for the open-source community on computer vision and deep learning.
+The [YouTube channel]([https://www.google.com](https://www.youtube.com/c/DigitalSreeni))  of Dr. Sreenivas Bhattiprolu has made significant contributions to this research.

 ## References